jim-schwoebel/allie/training/readme.md

 ## Model training scripts

-Here is a quick review of all these model default_training_script settings:
+Here is a quick review of all the potential default_training_script settings:

 | Setting | License | Accuracy | Speed | Documentation quality | Classification | Regression | Description |
 | --------- |  --------- |  --------- | --------- | --------- | --------- | --------- |  --------- |